johnmarktaylor91/torchlens/README.md

-If you do not wish to save the activations for all layers (e.g., to save memory), you can specify which layers to save with the which_layers argument when calling `get_model_activations`; you can either indicate layers in the same way as indexing them above, or by passing in a desired substring for filtering the layers (e.g., 'conv' will pull out all conv layers):
+If you do not wish to save the activations for all layers (e.g., to save memory), you can specify which layers to save with the which_layers argument when calling `log_forward_pass`; you can either indicate layers in the same way as indexing them above, or by passing in a desired substring for filtering the layers (e.g., 'conv' will pull out all conv layers):